core-wg/oscore-groupcomm/draft-ietf-core-oscore-groupcomm.md

 ## Protecting the Response {#sec-pairwise-protection-resp}

-When using the pairwise mode, a response is protected as defined in Section 8.3 of {{RFC8613}}, with the differences summarized in {{sec-differences-oscore-pairwise}} of this document.
+When using the pairwise mode, a response is protected as defined in {{Section 8.3 of RFC8613}}, with the differences summarized in {{sec-differences-oscore-pairwise}} of this document.
 The following differences also apply.

 * The server can obtain a new Sender ID from the Group Manager, when individually rekeyed (see {{new-sender-id}}) or when re-joining the group.
 In such a case, the server can help the client to synchronize, by including the 'kid' parameter in a response protected in pairwise mode, even when the request was also protected in pairwise mode.